Sylvanian Families: Lawsuit

 In April 2025, Epoch Company filed a lawsuit in the United States against Irish TikToker Thea von Englebrechten for "creating, publishing and disseminating online advertising videos" using the Sylvanian Families toys without permission.
 Von Englebrechten was known for posting her "Sylvanian Drama" video series since 2021, which parodied tropes from soap operas using the Sylvanian Families toys.
 She amassed 2.5 million followers on TikTok and 1 million followers on Instagram, making Vultures Best TikTok videos of the Year in 2021.

 The "Sylvanian Drama" video series also included sponsored videos with brands such as Netflix, Taco Bell, Sephora, Burberry, and Marc Jacobs.
 Epoch stated through the lawsuit that the sponsorships were not authorized by their brand and the video series had caused "irreparable injury" to their reputation.
-On August 8, 2025, Epoch dropped the lawsuit without prejudice and with both sides covering their own legal fees.
+Four months later, on August 8, Epoch dropped the lawsuit without prejudice and with both sides covering their own legal fees.
 On the same day, von Englebrechton posted on Instagram that she would be changing the name and profile of her accounts.

 Media

 Animation

 There are several animated series based on the Sylvanian Families world: Sylvanian Families, a syndicated series that premiered in 1987; Stories of the Sylvanian Families (1988), a British series animated in stop motion; and a 2007 original video animation series also called Sylvanian Families.
 A new OVA was then produced in 2015 with another in 2017, promoting the Sylvanian Families Town sub-line.
-Both OVAs were produced by Shogakukan Music and Digital Entertainment and were also released outside Japan through YouTube and Netflix.
+Both OVAs were produced by Shogakukan and were also released outside Japan through YouTube and Netflix.

-In 2017, a 12-episode animated television short series titled Sylvanian Families Mini Stories was also produced by Shogakukan Music and Digital Entertainment and aired on TV Tokyo in Japan from October 7 to December 23.
+In 2017, a 12-episode animated television short series titled Sylvanian Families Mini Stories was also produced by Shogakukan and aired on TV Tokyo in Japan from October 7 to December 23.
 A second season aired on Tokyo MX and TV Kanagawa in Japan from October 3 to December 19, 2018.
 A third season aired on October 3, 2019.
 Netflix holds the streaming rights to the first season of the series while Amazon has the streaming rights to the second season.

 A film adaptation produced by Frebari titled Sylvanian Families the Movie: A Gift from Freya (劇場版 シルバニアファミリー フレアからのおくりもの, Gekijōban Shirubania Famirī Furea kara no okuri mono) was released on November 23, 2023.
-The film is directed by Kazuya Konaka with Hirotoshi Kobayashi as the film's writer and Jun Ichikawa to compose the film's score.
+The film is directed by Kazuya Konaka with Hirotoshi Kobayashi as the film's writer and Jun Ichikawa as a composer of the film's score.
 In the same year, a 13-episode anime, titled Sylvanian Families Freya no Go for Dream! (シルバニアファミリー フレアのゴー・フォー・ドリーム！), premiered on July 6 on Tokyo MX.
 Directed by Hinata Takano and Kaito Iwata, the series is written by Uiko Miura with Rika Kihara and Mika Tanii, and the music is composed by Yuichi "Masa" Nonaka.